Richard Spikes

-Richard Bowie Spikes (October 2, 1878 – January 22, 1963) was an African-American inventor.
-The holder of a number of United States patents, his improvements on existing inventions include a beer tap, automobile directional signals, an automatic gear shift device based on automatic transmission for automobiles and other motor vehicles and a safety braking system for trucks and buses.
+Richard Bowie Spikes (October 2, 1878 – January 22, 1963) was an African-American inventor who held several United States patents.
+He is credited with developing and improving inventions such as a beer tap, a modification of an automatic gear shift mechanism for motor vehicles, and a safety braking system for trucks and buses.
+Notably, his beer tap patent was purchased by the Milwaukee Brewing Company, and variations of his design are still in use today.
+However, many of his other inventions were not widely adopted during his lifetime.

 Life

 Richard B. Spikes was born in San Francisco, California and the fifth of nine children of Monroe Spikes, a barber, and his wife Medora (Kirby) Spikes.
 Two of his younger brothers, John Curry Spikes (1881–1955) and Reb Spikes (1888–1982), were musicians and songwriters (Someday Sweetheart, a jazz standard [1919] was their biggest hit).
 Reb Spikes was a noted jazz saxophonist who worked with Jelly Roll Morton, Kid Ory and Sid Le Protti; among the well known jazzmen he gave a start to were Lionel Hampton and Les Hite.

 Although a capable musician—piano and violin—Richard Spikes learned to cut hair in his father's barber shop, and then became a public school teacher in Beaumont, Texas.
 On October 8, 1900, he married Lula Belle Charlton (1880–1970), daughter of Charles Napoleon Charlton, an ex-slave who co-founded the first public schools for African Americans in the city of Beaumont.
 Richard and Lula had one son, Richard Don Quixote Spikes (1902–1989).

 Soon after his marriage, the elder Spikes moved west to Albuquerque, New Mexico and later Bisbee, Arizona where he operated a barber shop and later a saloon.
 He became dissatisfied with how draft beer was dispensed from a keg; and developed variations on the pressure-dispense beer tap.
 The patent was purchased by the Milwaukee Brewing Company and variations of the invention are still in use.